Switch 2 Technical Review – Shocking frame rates exposed!

 In my attempt to rectify my mostly Nintendo-less childhood I have been purchasing Virtual Console games at an unhealthy rate.
 Chrono Trigger and Super Mario World both lived up to their legendary reputations so I was excited to finally try River City Ransom (ignore that it’s slightly less popular and on a different console from the other two).

 River City Ransom’s similarities to Double Dragon are obvious and I am proud to say it took about a second for me to figure out how to jump kick.
 (A and B at the same time for all you losers who haven’t played the exact same games as I have).
 The move set does seem somewhat pared down, though – is it actually possible to headbutt or elbow in River City Ransom?
-The action is ultimately very similar to earlier Technos games (such as Renegade) if a little less exciting. → Read the rest
+The action is ultimately very similar to earlier Technos games (such as Renegade) if a little less exciting. → While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a soul in prison, I am not gaming.

 Apple and Agents (of the Elite Beat variety)